-Blocking out your time is a good way to pace yourself and keep your productivity up through the day (have a look at our article on Time Blocking).
+Blocking out your time is a good way to pace yourself and keep your productivity up through the day.
 But real life is more fluid than that and no estimates are exactly accurate, so if you're anything like me you'll find yourself with little pockets of time here and there where you can't really start anything new.
 So what do you do with them?

 Things we do to relax that don't relax us